celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

   let logData = false;
 ```

 - Create an instance of the Chequepayment contract.
-Give the `abi` as the first argument, bytecode as second, and a signer or wallet as the last argument.
+Give the `abi` as the first argument, bytecode as the second, and a signer or wallet as the last argument.

 ```ts
   var chequePayment = new ethers.ContractFactory(abi, bytecode, OWNER);